NiryoRobotics/roscon-2025/workshop/workshop_packaging_manager/pl_chardonnay_report.md

 ## My Solution

+> 💡 Hey !
+I'm the narrator, I'll be guiding you sometimes to help you test the code.
+To begin with Paul-Louis' solution let's open the `packaging_node.py` file in the `/roscon-2025/workshop/workshop_packaging_manager/scripts/packaging_node.py` directory at the side of this document.
+The report is written by Paul-Louis as "I".
+Please read it and complete the missing methods when he explained how he did it.

 ### Architecture
 When I arrived at work, approximatly at 11 AM, my german mate who was already there since 7 AM stated that he already thought about an architecture for its side of the solution.
 One of the thing I learnt in engineering school is that consistency is key, hence, I decided to use the same architecture for my side of the solution.